 \subsection{The bead model as an asymmetric exclusion process}

-A bead configuration can be interpreted as the history of a collection of particles located on a one dimensional lattice $\ZZ$ and jumping from left to right.
-Time is continuous and is flowing vertically along the threads, and there is a lattice site between two successive threads.
-Joining every bead to the bead just above it on the neighboring right thread, one gets an infinite collection of monotonous paths representing the trajectories of the particles: a bead on a thread corresponds to a jump of a particle from the site at the left of the thread to the site on its right.
+A bead configuration can be interpreted as the history of a collection of particles located on sites of a one-dimensional lattice $\ZZ$ and jumping from left to right.
+Time is continuous and is flowing vertically along the threads and there is a lattice site between two successive threads.
+Joining every bead to the bead just above it on the neighboring right thread, one gets an infinite collection of monotonous paths representing the trajectories of the particles: A bead on a thread corresponds to a jump of a particle from the site at the left of the thread to the site on its right.
 Because of the geometric constraint on beads, these paths cannot touch each other.
 Consequently, the particles are submitted to an exclusion rule: a particle cannot jump to a site if this one is already occupied by another particle.

 The Gibbs measures $\mathbb{P}_{\gamma}$ on bead configurations, viewed as families of monotonous paths constructed as above, are probability measures on all possible evolutions of particles.
-The Gibbs property and ergodicity imply that the marginal of these measures for a fixed time (\ie along an horizontal line) give stationary measures for some Markovian dynamics.
+The Gibbs property and ergodicity imply that the marginal of these measures for a fixed time (i.e., along an horizontal line) give stationary measures for some Markovian dynamics.

-The discrete bead model gives a discrete version of this particle system: in this picture a particle is represented by a $c$-edge, and a hole by a $b$-edge.
-Under $\mathbb{P}_{\gamma}$, the average particle density $\rho$ is equal to the limit of the probability of a $c$-edge, and therefore related to $\gamma$ by the following expression
+The discrete bead model, as it was discussed in Section~\ref {sec:gesselviennot}, gives a discrete version of this particle system: In the dimer picture, a particle is represented by a $c$-edge and a hole by a $b$-edge.
+Under $\mathbb{P}_{\gamma}$, the average particle density $\rho$ is equal to the limit of the probability of a $c$-edge and, therefore, related to $\gamma$ by the following expression

 so that the density is an increasing function of $\gamma$.

 The Asymmetric Simple Exclusion Process (ASEP) is also an example of particle systems with the same constraint of exclusion.
 Its evolution is Markovian, and the transition rates from an allowed configuration to another is constant.
 The translation invariant stationary measures for this model are Bernoulli probability measure, whose parameter is the density.